-The latest issue of Famitsu has an interview with several several staff working on Zone of the Enders: The 2nd Runner M∀RS – Cygames project manager Kondou Kenichi, Cygames senior engineer Iwasaki Junichi, and Konami producer Okamura Noriaki who was in charge of the script of the original Zone of the Enders.
+The 31 May 2018 issue of Famitsu features an interview with several several staff working on Zone of the Enders: The 2nd Runner M∀RS – Cygames project manager Kondou Kenichi, Cygames senior engineer Iwasaki Junichi, and Konami producer Okamura Noriaki who was in charge of the script of the original Zone of the Enders.

 The interviewer starts with asking how Cygames ended up working on M∀RS, and Kondou says it was because Cygames president Watanabe Kouichi is himself a huge fan of the game, as are many of their employees: This resulted in them approaching Konami regarding a port.